tldr-pages/tldr/GOVERNANCE.md

    Avoid making assumptions about the other's intentions, and make your intentions clear.
    When in doubt, provide additional context or ask for clarification.
-   Remember, its very hard to convey meaning in a purely written medium, especially between people from different cultures, technical backgrounds, English proficiency levels, etc.
+   Remember, it's very hard to convey meaning in a purely written medium, especially between people from different cultures, technical backgrounds, English proficiency levels, etc.
    Use inclusive language whenever possible and reasonable — for example,